The below are the plans for what takes before, during and after my surgery.

 Practice for Human Genetics Tübingen

-So, I will be taking a tumor samples, and sending it to them until we get the Tumor exome analysis within 4 to 6 weeks.
+So, I will be taking tumor samples and sending it to them until we get the Tumor exome analysis within 4 to 6 weeks.

 Dr. Robert Nagourney